MrL314/Project-Y/README.md

 1. To begin, **[download this toolchain](https://github.com/MrL314/Project-Y/archive/refs/heads/main.zip)** and obtain the folder called `other\SFC\ソースデータ\ヨッシーアイランド\日本_Ver0` from the July 2020 gigaleak.
 	* You obtain these files at your own risk.
 2. Copy the CONTENTS of the `日本_Ver0` folder (not the folder itself) into the folder named `VER_0` included with this tool.
+3. Install `python3` through your package manager

-3. Run `setup.bat`, and ensure there are no errors.
+3. Run `python3 setup.py` in a terminal, and ensure there are no errors.

 ---
 ## Building the Yoshi's Island JPN V1.0 ROM

-1. After completing the **Setup** step, run `build.bat`.
+1. After completing the **Setup** step, run `python3 build.py` in a terminal.

+2. Choose option `1) Compile ROM (The output ROM will be in Output/)`

 2. The built ROM will appear in the `Output` folder.
 It will be called `VER_0.sfc`.

----
-## Running raw python files

-If there are any issues running the executables, I have also included the source python files.
-In each bat file, wherever an executable is called, change to the relevant call to run the python script instead.
-Executables are called in `setup.bat` (with `createSource` being called), and in `Tools\createROM`, where you may change the relevant calls for the lines:
-- `set asm=...`
-- `set lnk=...`
-- `set h2b=...`

-Change these to run the relevant python scripts.

 ---
 ## Special Thanks